weareclosed/use-function-first/README.md

 Use Function First
 ------------------

 This is Functional Programming tool to compose data-first/callback-last styled functions.
+It's a one of the ways to get rid from [callback hell](http://callbackhell.com).

 Inspired by:
 [![Youtube video](http://img.youtube.com/vi/m3svKOdZijA/0.jpg)](http://www.youtube.com/watch?v=m3svKOdZijA)